 Do rabbits sleep at night?

-Rabbits sleeps in short burst all day long.
-This is because they are crepuscular meaning they are active at dusk and dawn while sleeping in between those active hours.
+Rabbits sleep in short bursts all day long.
+This is because they are crepuscular, meaning they are active at dusk and dawn while sleeping in between those active hours.

-Your rabbit would usually sleep after eating or after a bout of exploring or running.
-In total, rabbits usually get 8.4-11 hours of sleep per day.
+Your rabbit will usually sleep after eating or after a bout of exploring or running.
+In total, rabbits usually get 8.4–11 hours of sleep per day.

-Rabbits sleeping on their side is the most relaxed position a rabbit could do while sleeping.
+Rabbits sleeping on their sides is the most relaxed position a rabbit could be in while sleeping.
 You would only see a rabbit sleep on its side if it’s fully confident that no predators would harm them while they’re sleeping.